rmottola/Arctic-Fox/README.md

 Arctic Fox started as a forked and rebranded Pale Moon 27.9.4 and retains its _classic_ interface.
 Many fixes and enhancements have been imported from Firefox and TenFourFox.

 Arctic Fox aims to be a desktop oriented browser with phone support removed, or no longer updated in the tree.
+Android has been aaxed, iOS is lingering.

-The goal here is to implement specific security updates and bug fixes to keep this browser as up to date as possible for aging systems.
+The goal is to implement specific security updates and bug fixes to keep this browser as up to date as possible for aging systems.
 Examples would be Mac OSX 10.6-10.8, PowerPC's running Linux, Windows XP, etc.

-Arctic Fox will build for Mac OS X 10.6 and up, Windows XP, i386/x86_64/PowerPC Linux, and more than likely any other Unix/BSD varient.
+Arctic Fox will build for Mac OS X 10.6 and up, Windows XP, i386/x86_64/PowerPC-BE, MIPS-el, ARM  on Linux, and more than likely any other Unix/BSD varient.
 Ideally, we'd like to get it working on PowerPC 10.5 as well.
 An older *very unofficial* 27.9.15 build can be found here: [Arctic Fox for 10.4/10.5](https://forums.macrumors.com/threads/so-this-finally-happened-sort-of.2172031/)

+Compared to PaleMoon 27 some major changes:
-ARM support has been reinstantiated, including JIT!
+* ARM support has been reinstantiated, including JIT!
-MIPS support reinstantiated, too (less tested and only on Little Endian)
+* MIPS support reinstantiated, too (less tested and only on Little Endian)
+* WebRTC has been reinstantiated

 ## Build tips